wsaunders1014/ShowDragDistance/README.md

 Default ruler behaviour is unchanged.

 #Changelog
+1.0.9
+- Fixed issue where a user couldn't pan after another user moved their token.
+I am no longer able to reproduce the issue.
+If you run into it again, please let me know.

 1.0.7
 - Removed incorrect messaging surround ALT button in settings.
 Confined CTRL functionality to Left CTRL only.